darthbeep/blog_source/source/_posts/2019-07-24-analyzing-an-open-source-project-part-iii-if-statements.markdown

 title: "Analyzing an Open Source Project: Part III -- If Statements"
 date: 2019-07-24 15:49:35 -0400
 comments: true
-categories: [libinput-gestures, gestures, bash, linux, conditionals, or]
+categories: [libinput-gestures, gestures, bash, linux, conditionals]
 ---
 And here's Part III of Analyzing an Open Source Project.
 [Last time](/blog/2019/07/02/analyzing-an-open-source-project-part-ii-reading-installation-script-arguments/) we started reading the install script of [libinput-gestures](https://github.com/bulletmark/libinput-gestures) ([here's](https://github.com/bulletmark/libinput-gestures/blob/master/libinput-gestures-setup#L147) the file we're looking at, click to read along), and we haven't sped up since.
 The goal of this blog is to read open source projects, but to look at everything.
 Every.
 Single.
 Thing!
 There are plenty of tangents but you won't be missing out on a single detail.
 So without further ado.